BoltTranslate/Translate/docs/configuration.md

     The `{{ localeswitcher }}` function generates an unordered list with the labels of the languages you've set in the config file.

-    If you only want to a custom class to the unordered list don't make a custom template.
+    If you only want to add a custom class to the unordered list don't make a custom template.
 Adding a class is as simple as:

     `{{ localeswitcher(classes = 'custom-class another-class') }}`